 The distinct shape and bright colors of Tokyo Tower make it stand out in Tokyo’s cluttered skyline whether night or day.
 Originally a broadcasting tower, Tokyo Tower is also a tourist attraction and a symbol of Japan’s post-war resurgence.
-Unfortunately, being built in the 1950s, it is not as wheelchair accessible as other observatories.
-It is located on a steep hill and wheelchair users can only the lower deck, but it still can offer a nice outing for those with disabilities.
+Being built in the 1950s, it wasn’t originally as wheelchair accessible as newer observatories but with recent renovations, came more accessibility.
+Nevertheless, it is located on a steep hill and wheelchair users have some restrictions in accessing the top observation deck, but it still can offer a nice outing for those with disabilities.

 Large broadcasting towers were needed in the Kanto region after NHK, Japan’s public broadcasting station, began television broadcasting in 1953.
 As many competitors started building towers across Tokyo, the government, concerned that there would be towers everywhere, suggested that one large tower be created instead.
 In the middle of the postwar boom in the 1950s, Japan was searching for something to symbolize its ascendancy as a global economic powerhouse, and Tokyo Tower was the needed monument.